Jump start (vehicle): Cigarette lighter outlet

-An alternative to jumper cables is a cable used to interconnect the 12 volt power outlets (cigarette lighter outlets) of two vehicles.
-This method slowly recharges the battery, not by providing the current needed for cranking, as the engine cranking motor current draw will greatly exceed the fuse rating in a cigarette lighter outlet.
+An alternative to jumper cables is a cable used to interconnect the 12-volt power outlets (cigarette lighter outlets) of two vehicles.
+This method slowly recharges the battery, not by providing the current needed for cranking, as the starter motor current will greatly exceed the fuse rating in a cigarette lighter outlet.
 While this eliminates concerns with incorrect connections and generation of arcs near battery terminals, the amount of current available through such a connection is small.
 Unless current-limiting devices are incorporated into such cables, the probability of opening a fuse or circuit breaker in one of the vehicles during charging is high: and as there is no real standard for available current, potential performance is further limited by conservative design.
 Many vehicles turn off the cigarette lighter outlets when the key is turned off, making the technique unusable unless the ignition key is turned to the 'accessory' or 'on' position, after which the cigarette lighter outlet and battery become electrically connected.
 It may take many minutes for the battery to charge to the level where it can crank the engine, as current through the power outlet is limited.
 In contrast, heavy-gauge booster cables transmit much more current from the booster battery and may even be able to supply all the necessary cranking current.